Schweiss Counter Schweiss Photo of the Day

 "I told him to jump into my truck and I'd show him my airport.
 By now it was dark but we drove around the lake to my strip.
 Bubbles couldn't believe his eyes.
 That just goes to show that aviation is a pretty small, and tight-knit community.
 You meet somebody, start talking airplanes, and sure enough you know someone that he knows.
 And this Bubbles guy apparently knows lots of people.
 He even gave me a pretty good pitch that I had made a good decision putting in that Schweiss door."

 Getting the itch to fly happens naturally when you work in Alaska claims Hutchins.
 "The typical Alaskan uses his airplane much like we depend on our SUV's down here," he notes.
-"I worked the Canneries going through school in the 1980s.
+"I worked the canneries going through school in the 1980s.
 When I had saved a little money I joined the Civil Air Patrol down here.
 They have an Aeronca Champ owned by the organization.
 I got my pilots license back in 1990 for about $1500.
 Gas was $2 back then."

 In 1999 Hutchins bought his first plane, a Scout (made by Bellanca at Osceola, WI) in Wenatchee, Washington which he still hangars at his own strip.
 Flying mostly 'puddle jumpers' Hutchins has about 1800 hours flying time in 20 years.
 With two other partners, his next wings was a 90 Hp Champ.
 "What a great little bird that was.
 You strap on a Champ and you become part of it," he explained.